THANK YOU FOR SUBSCRIBING

 The key here is about catching the customer in the act – REAL TIME– which requires CSPs to reach them with the right content, at the right time, and in the right context.
 Intense customer focus, a data-centric approach and instant outreach are key success factors for an operator today.

 CSPs’ quest for value

-CSPs are transforming themselves from providing connectivity as a core value proposition to being core marketing platforms that monetize customer data and offer solutions relevant to them.
+CSPs are transforming themselves from providing connectivity as a core value proposition to being core marketing that monetize customer data and offer solutions relevant to them.

 They are banking heavily on Big Data and advanced Analytics to offer location-based services, intelligent marketing campaigns, and the next best actions.
 Imagine what is possible when you are able to handle much more data than ever before, from sources inside and outside the organization that were previously unthinkable, integrated and available for action.

 Intelligent contextual marketing systems should be able to geo-fence customers based on the location they are at.
 The system should be able to take relevant actions to either retain them if they are at a risk for churn, or be able to upsell other value-based services.The core contextual marketing functionalities could include: